Riadabd/sanity-scripts/README.md

 * [pipenv](https://pipenv.pypa.io/en/latest/)
 * [uv](https://github.com/astral-sh/uv)

 After installing your virtual environment tool, make sure to create and activate the virtual environment (according to your tool's docs).
-Once the virtual environment is activated, run the following to install the needed packages:
+Once the environment is activated, run the following command to install the needed packages:
 * `pip install -r requirements.txt`

+In case you are using [uv](https://github.com/astral-sh/uv), you need to run the following:
+* `uv pip install -r requirements.txt`